Move data between buckets

 Overview

-When you create a bucket, some of the properties you set are permanent and cannot be changed, including the bucket's name and the project it is part of.
-However, you can effectively move or rename your bucket:
+When you create a bucket, some of the properties you set are permanent and cannot be changed, including the bucket's name and its parent project.

 Required permissions